Why might the gut be our ticket to optimum health?

 - Maintaining hormones

 OK, here’s the good news.
 There are just so many immune system-boosting foods to eat.
-Let’s go shopping!
+Let’s go shopping for foods to keep the gut healthy!

 - Collagen (protein)